Elan Language Reference

 Throw statement

-If you are in mode Advanced level coding (see Preferences), you can deliberately generate, or ‘throw’, an exception when a specific circumstance is identified, using a throw statement, for example:
+You can deliberately generate, or ‘throw’, an exception when a specific circumstance is identified, using a throw statement, for example:

 throw exception "something has happened"